 r10k deploy modulecommand, continue to use your current r10k workflow.

 - Code Manager must deploy all control repos to the same directory.
 If you are using r10k to deploy control repos to different directories, continue to use your current r10k workflow.

 - Code Manager does not support system .SSH configuration or other shellgit options.

 - Code Manager does not support post-deploy scripts.

-If you rely on any of the above configurations, or any other r10k configuration that Code Manager doesn't yet support, you should continue to use your current r10k workflow.
-If you are using a custom script to deploy code, you should carefully assess whether Code Manager meets your needs.
+If you rely on any of the above configurations, or any other r10k configuration that Code Manager doesn't yet support, continue to use your current r10k workflow.
+If you are using a custom script to deploy code, carefully assess whether Code Manager meets your needs.